 Following my medical training, I completed specialist training in the Oxford Deanery and then worked as a full-time general practitioner at Thame Health Centre.
 I qualified as a GP trainer, contributed to practice development, and began to develop an academic interest.
 I was a Harkness Fellow of the Commonwealth Fund of New York in 1991, one of the first general practitioners to hold this award.
 I subsequently completed a higher degree and then moved to the Oxford University Department of Primary Health Care funded through the award of an NHS R&D Senior Clinical Scientist Award.
 I joined Exeter College in 2007.
-In addition to my research and teaching, I still work as an associate general practitioner at South Oxford Health Centre and Chair a national funding board, the NIHR Health Technology Assessment Programme General Board, which funds a wide range of clinical studies intended to produce research information about the effectiveness, costs and broader impact of healthcare treatments.
+In addition to my research and teaching, I still work as an associate general practitioner at St Bartholomew’s Medical Centre, Oxford and am Director of the NIHR Health Technology Assessment Programme, which funds a wide range of clinical studies intended to produce research information about the effectiveness, costs and broader impact of healthcare treatments.

 My research interests are focused on improving the care of people with chronic and long-term health conditions.
 I am particularly interested in improving health care for people with diabetes.
 Much of my work has centred on improving the self-management of diabetes in general practice including researching where blood glucose monitoring is helpful, supporting people in making best use of their medicines, and developing and testing digital health systems, for example using mobile phones to collect data from personal monitoring devices and providing tailored feedback to help improve lifestyle and better use of medicines.
 Our group uses a wide range of research methods, qualitative research, analyzing electronic health records, and clinical trials to produce evidence.
 We are fortunate to work closely with the Department of Biomedical Engineering to carry out many of these studies.